IgnacioSanh/japTSReact/DEVLOG.md

 -   Giving functionality to the clock
 -   Change layout using Row and Col (of React Bootstrap) in PracticeWords
 -   Started the guess card

+## Day 8

+-   Trying to fix the clock when it should stop, but not working completely

+## Day 9

+-   Start developing the answers box.
+It connects the Question component with the new Answer components.
+-   Start the score board, but is only a dummy number.
+-   Need to set the min-length of the box and hide the answer box for xs-sm dimensions